 Even using this mixture externally, just breathing the root in, will begin the process of loosening mucus in the head and sinus area so it is able to drain down the Eustachian tubes and eventually find it’s way out of the body.

 Internal dosage: Take 1/3 teaspoon of the blended pulp (or store bought horseradish) into the mouth and chew thoroughly before swallowing.
 Take 1/3 teaspoon 3 times per day.
 Each 3 days increase this amount by 1/3 teaspoon until you have reached a full teaspoon 3 times per day.

 Note: If using a store bought horseradish product, one found in the refrigerated section or at a health food store with no preservatives or added ingredients would be the preferred option.

-Herbal Combinations for Allergies, Sinus, and Hay Fever
+Herbal Aides for Allergies, Sinus, and Hay Fever